akando42/next-map/public/content/locations/Melbourne/research.md

 => Perth is part of the smaller farming region in the South West of the Island => Australia has all the energy its need for its population

+### Melbourne Sydney Delta
+Near 400,000 square kilometer of farmland next to Melbourne and Sydney with Sydney having shorter distance to the main river and farmland area.

+[ ] Terrain via Mountain, Delta, Desert, Coastline, Ocean [ ] Weather Pattern via Wind, Rain and Temperature
+[ ] Major River, Water Reserve Lakes

+[ ] Genetics Flow via Emigration, Immigration and Invasion.
+[ ] The GeoGen Area major Gene Groups with their Common and Different features.

+[ ] Present and Past National Border
+[ ] Major Outputs via Exports, Needs for Import
+[ ] Trade Network via Sea Ports, Highway, Railways and AirFreight

+[ ] Internet Cable Port, News Sites, TV Anchors and Social Media Influencers [ ] Information Influences of the GeoGen Area to the outside World [ ] Secured Genetics Settlements outside of GeoGen Center

+[ ] Information Influences of the GeoGen Area to the outside World [ ] Secured Genetics Settlements outside of GeoGen Center